 Powhatan County horse tests positive for Equine Herpesvirus-1

-The Equine Disease Communications Center Biosecurity web pages www.equinediseasecc.org/biosecurity have more information on best practices for disease prevention in horses and VDACS has more information on EHV-1 at www.vdacs.virginia.gov/animals-equine-herpes-virus.shtml.
+Visit the Equine Disease Communications Center Biosecurity website at equinediseasecc.org/biosecurity for more information on best practices for disease prevention in horses.
+VDACS has more information on EHV-1 at vdacs.virginia.gov/animals-equine-herpes-virus.shtml.

 Horse owners may also contact VDACS’ Office of Veterinary Services at 804.786.2483.